 I smiled.
 "Yes, definitely."

 "Congratulations and welcome to our little club.
-Remember, you're a murderess now," said Bella.
+You're a murderess now, just like us," said Bella.
 She stood up, leaned over, picked up my hand and shook it.
 Emer did the same thing.

 "So what do we do in the club?"
 I hadn't been in any club, not even in school.